-Q{EUV} is a proxy for the integrated solar EUV irradiance below 45 nm, which can be derived directly from far ultraviolet (FUV) radiance measurements.
-Q{EUV} is a dayside disk data product, derived from the GOLD DAY measurement mode.
+$Q{EUV}$ is a proxy for the integrated solar EUV irradiance below 45 nm, which can be derived directly from far ultraviolet (FUV) dayglow radiance measurements. $Q{EUV}$ is a dayside disk data product, derived from the GOLD DAY measurement mode.

-The disk Q{EUV} retrieval algorithm was originally developed for use with GUVI and SSUSI images (Strickland et al., [1995]).
-The GOLD implementation of this algorithm takes advantage of GOLD's ability to transmit the full spectrum to maximize the signal-to-noise ratio and eliminate atomic emission lines that contaminate the N2 LBH bands (e.g., N I 149.3 nm).
-This algorithm has been extensively documented and applied (e.g., Strickland et al. [2004]; Evans et al., [1995]).
+The disk $Q{EUV}$ retrieval algorithm was originally developed for use with GUVI and SSUSI images (Strickland et al. [1995]).
+The GOLD implementation of this algorithm takes advantage of GOLD's ability to transmit spectral information which can be used to maximize the signal-to-noise ratio and eliminate atomic emission lines that contaminate the $N_2$ LBH bands (e.g., N I 149.3 nm).
+This algorithm has been extensively documented and applied (e.g., Strickland et al. [2004]; Evans et al. [1995]).
 The associated GOLD Level 2 data product is called QEUV.

-Like ON2, the QEUV data product is also produced via a look-up-table (LUT) approach, and depends on the observed O I 135.6 nm radiance, the solar zenith angle, and the derived O/N_2 ratio.
+Like ON2, the QEUV data product is also produced via a look-up-table (LUT) approach and depends on the observed O I 135.6 nm radiance, the solar zenith angle, and the derived $\Sigma O/N_2$ ratio.
 The AURIC airglow model is used to derive this relationship as a function of solar zenith angle in order to create the LUT used by the algorithm.

-In order to avoid contamination of O I 135.6 nm by sources other than photoelectron impact, QEUV is only calculated for a row of pixels from DAY disk scans corresponding to midlatitudes.
-This avoids both low latitude contamination from O+ recombination in the EIA and energetic particle precipitation in the auroral region at polar latitudes.
-Due to the asymmetry of the magnetic equator and EIA, the latitude used for the northern and southern hemispheres differs: 30° N latitude and -37.5 ° S latitude, respectively.
+To avoid contamination of O I 135.6 nm by sources other than photoelectron impact, QEUV is only calculated for a row of pixels from DAY disk scans corresponding to mid-latitudes.
+This avoids both low latitude contamination from $O^+$ recombination in the EIA and energetic particle precipitation in the auroral region at polar latitudes.
+Due to the asymmetry of the magnetic equator and EIA, the latitude used for the northern and southern hemispheres differs: $30^{\circ}$ N latitude and -37.5 ° S latitude, respectively.
 O I 135.6 nm and N2 LBH intensities are calculated from L1C spectra at these latitudes and used as inputs for the QEUV algorithm.
 Temporal sampling is approximately 5 seconds.
-A complete description of the GOLD QEUV algorithm and data product can be found in Correira et al., [2021]
+A complete description of the GOLD QEUV algorithm and data product can be found in Correira et al. [2021]